< Back to list of posts

 5. Security Considerations

-To enhance security, I implemented two important functions:
+For security, I added two helper functions:

 • cleanText: Removes non-printable characters (except newlines and spaces) and trims the input